Frequently Asked Questions about BC HighwayCams

 - Go to the Webcam List tab in DriveBC and select a webcam.
 The green "Replay the Day" button will appear on the page; or

 - Select a webcam from the DriveBC map.
-When the balloon (info window) containing a webcam appears, click the image in the ballon.
-A new page will open with the "Replay the Day" button.
+When the bubble containing a webcam appears, click the image in the bubble.
+A page will open with the "Replay the Day" button.

 Q. What modifications should I see in Release 2.0 (July 2009 ):